GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 Critical Strikes – the general idea is pretty much in the name.
 This tree will let you land more critical hits while making them deal more damage to your enemies.
 It’s a really powerful core tree that’s used in basically every power DPS setup (meaning most of the meta Thief builds).
 It’s also great in the open world.
 Moreover, Critical Strikes synergize with pistols and signet skills.

 Your minor traits provide an extra critical chance and critical damage, gated by your own or your target’s HP percentage threshold.
 A lot of the major traits options go further in that direction.
 For the first position, Twin Fangs provide extra critical chance and damage when you’re over 90% HP.
 The other option - Assassin’s Fury increases your power.

 In the second slot, Practiced Tolerance is a great option that provides extra critical damage that scales off of your critical chance.
-For the pistol setups, you can also go with Ankle Shots that allow you for kiting enemies and deal additional damage to them.
+For the pistol setups, you can also go with Ankle Shots that allow you for kiting enemies and deal with additional damage to them.